 Melanoma often spreads to:

-Although in most cases it can't be cured, treatments and support can help you live longer and better.
+Although in any cases metastatic melanoma can’t be cured, treatments and support can help you live longer and better.
 Doctors have new therapies that have greatly increased survival rates.
 And researchers are working to find new medications that can do even more.

 Remember: You still have control over the decisions you make about your treatment and your life.
 It's important to have people you can talk to about your plans, your fears, and your feelings.
 So find support and learn about your treatment options.
 That will help you make the most of your life.